Back to Journal

 Supply, Demand, and the New Normal

-Inventory up 40% year-over-year sounds dramatic.
-In Central Florida, that's a correction from historic lows, not a buyer's market.
-We went from almost nothing available in 2021 to a more functional market where buyers can actually visit multiple homes before deciding.
+Inventory recovery from the historic lows of 2021–2022 has continued through 2025 and into 2026.
+The market now functions more normally — buyers can visit multiple homes before deciding.
 That's healthy.
 It doesn't mean prices are falling — it means sellers can't price 15% over market and expect multiple offers in a weekend anymore.
+The correction was a reset toward normalcy, not a collapse.

 The fundamentals driving Florida demand haven't changed: population growth, job creation, no state income tax, and a long-term housing undersupply relative to household formation.
 Orlando's growth in particular is structural, not speculative.
 Until new construction meaningfully closes the gap, expect prices to hold.